BHFDSC/CCU004_02/README.md

 ## Project approval

-This project has been approved by the CVD-COVID-UK Approvals & Oversight Board (Project ID: CCUXXX).
+This is a subproject of the project approved by the CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board (Project ID: CCU004, subproject ID CCU004_02).